ygmrkonuksever/bayesianClassification/README.md

-This is a bayesian classification example for Pattern Recognation and dataset is IRIS Dataset
+This is a bayesian classification example for Pattern Recognation <br/>
+Used dataset is UCI iris Dataset